What are Current Assets?

 - Accounts Receivables: Expected future payment from customers for products already provided.
 These are payments that customers owe the company for products that they already received.
 Customers usually pay within 30-90 days.
 Therefore, Accounts Receivables is a Short-Term Asset.

 - Inventory: Merchandises the company has not yet sold.
-Inventory is part of the list because most Inventory can be sold within one year.
+Inventory is part of the list because businesses can generally sell most Inventory within one year.

 - Prepaid Expenses: Value of expenses the company has paid upfront and not yet incurred.

 - Deferred Tax Asset: Asset that allows the company to reduce its future taxable income and pay less taxes.

 Different companies will have different lists of Short-Term Assets.
 Some might have more in addition to the above list.
 Others might have less.
 It varies from one company to another because it’s dependent on the business model.